lbdyck/prompters/README.md

 See https://github.com/charmbracelet/gum for particulars about `gum`.

+The z/OS port of `gum` can be found here https://github.com/ZOSOpenTools.

 **caveat** These are some of my first shell scripts so bear with me - contributors are welcome to assist/improve.

+### Notes:

+1. While I would like to use `gum pager` I found that the z/OS port of `pager` didn't work so for now these use `less` which does work.

 ## dsfs-menu